vovashkil/vovashkil.github.io/docs/aci/140-aws-cloud-fundamentals-1/aws-cloud-fundamentals-1.md

 * Only IPv4 is supported.
 * Endpoints do not support UDP traffic.

+#### Route 53
+It can perform three main functions in any combination:
+* domain registration,
+* DNS routing,
+* and health checking.

+#### How does DNS route traffic to your web application?
+1. Client: A user opens a web browser, enters www.example.com in the address bar, and chooses Enter.
+2. DNS resolver request: The request for www.example.com is routed to a DNS resolver, which is typically managed by the user's internet service provider (ISP).
+3. DNS root name server: The DNS resolver for the ISP forwards the request for www.example.com to a DNS root name server.
+4. Name server for .com TLD: The DNS resolver forwards the request for www.example.com again, this time to one of the TLD name servers for .com domains.
+The name server for .com domains responds to the request with the names of the four Route 53 name servers that are associated with the example.com domain.
+The DNS resolver caches the four Route 53 name servers.
+5. Route 53 name server: The DNS resolver chooses a Route 53 name server and forwards the request for www.example.com to that name server.
+The Route 53 name server looks in the example.com hosted zone for the www.example.com record, gets the associated value, such as the IP address for a web server, 192.0.2.44, and returns the IP address to the DNS resolver.
+6. DNS resolver response: The DNS resolver finally has the IP address that the user needs.
+The resolver returns that value to the web browser.
+7. Web browser request: The web browser sends a request for www.example.com to the IP address that it got from the DNS resolver.
+This is where your content is, for example, a web server running on an Amazon EC2 instance or an Amazon S3 bucket that's configured as a website endpoint.
+8. Web server response: The web server at 192.0.2.44 returns the web page for www.example.com to the web browser, and the web browser displays the page.

+#### LAB: Configuring DNS on Amazon EC2
+1. Start an EC2 Instance with `Auto-assign public IP: Disable`.
+2. Create a private hosted zone for your domain `anycompany.corp`.
+ * Route 53
+ * Hosted zones -> Create hosted zone.
+ * Configure the hosted zone:
+  * Domain name: `anycompany.corp`.
+  * Description.
+  * Type: `Private hosted zone`.
+  * VPCs to associate with the hosted zone:
+   * Region.
+   * VPC ID: `Any Company VPC`.
+ * `Create hosted zone` button.
+3. Create a record set.
+ * Create an A record:
+  * Route 53 -> Hosted zones -> `anycompany.corp`
+  * `Create record` button.
+  * Configure the record:
+   * Record name: `www`.
+   * Record type: `A`.
+   * Value: `the EIP of the EC2 Instance`.
+   * TTL: `300`.
+   * Routing policy: `Simple routing`.
+  * `Create record` button.

 ### Week 5: Storage 2 Part 1
 ### Week 6: Storage 2 Part 2
 ### Week 7: Storage 2 Part 3